Gh0stAn0n/vpnip/README.md

 - can be shown inside of the metasploit framework for an easier LHOST setting.

-- will autoremove all irrelevant files after setting the necessary.
+- will autoremove all unnecessary files after setting the necessary ones.

 > DISADVANTAGES: